Hong Kong Work Related Visas

 Prism Service Involves:

-- consulting on documents required for employment visa application;
+- consulting on documents required for your work visa application;

 - preparing a specially tailored document checklist for you and your employer;